 This is not a joke.
-The nutty flavour and satisfying crunch of these edible insects – crickets, grasshoppers, and mealworms pairs perfectly with the salad of thinly sliced button mushrooms and olive oil and lime dressing.
+The nutty flavour and satisfying crunch of these edible insects – crickets, grasshoppers, and mealworms – pair perfectly with the salad of thinly sliced button mushrooms and the olive oil and lime dressing.

 OK, it may seem a little weird.
-However, eating insects is becoming more generally accepted.
+However, eating edible insects is becoming more generally accepted.
 No more is it something you do during those off-the-beaten-track South East Asian experiences.
+Have you tried deep-fried tarantulas in Cambodia?
 Here the bugs are combined with a mushroom carpaccio – a raw mushroom salad.

-Edible insects are high in protein, healthy fats, iron and calcium, and are low in carbohydrates.
+Edible mealworms and edible grasshoppers are high in protein, healthy fats, iron and calcium, and are low in carbohydrates.
 And they taste good – quite a nutty flavour.
 But most importantly, as a source of protein, eating insects is significantly better for the environment than eating beef.
 To produce 1 kg of insect protein requires 1 litre of water.
 To produce 1 kg of protein from beef requires 22,000 litres of water.
 And then there is the land usage and pollution issues to consider.

 Eating insects is quite common in South East Asia.
 I have fond memories of eating deep-fried coconut grubs in Myanmar (like an explosion of peanut butter in your mouth).
 And then there are the Highway 4 restaurants in Hanoi.
 Their Crickets roasted w/Lemon Leaves & Pork Fat is one of my favourites.
 BTW, their Catfish Spring Rolls are also wonderful and inspired this recipe.